jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab4.md

 ~~~

 ## Example 1
 The following example is a brief demostration of how to use semaphore. `Task 1` will run every 2 second and give a sempahore for `Task 2` to run. `Task 2` will consistently wait to receive the sempahore which `Task 1` will provide every 2 seconds.
-Once `Task 2` recieve the semaphore from `Task 1` it will run and print `"Task 2 is running!!"`.
+Once `Task 2` receive the semaphore from `Task 1` it will run and print `"Task 2 is running!!"`.

 ~~~c
 #include <stdio.h>